jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2017-07-10-what-made-me-stop-relying-on-atheism.md

 You have said that there has been no adequate evidence put forth for God's existence.
 What for you personally would constitute adequate evidence for God's existence?
 <br /><br />
 > **Stein:** ...
+We could call it **a miracle** right before your eyes.
+That would be evidence I would accept. ...
 Any kind of a supernatural being putting it into appearance and doing miracles that could not be stage magic would also be evidence that I would accept. ...
 <br /><br />
 > **Bahnsen:** Dr. Stein, I think, is really not reflecting on the true nature of atheism and human